aravind-work/cosmosdb-benchmark-runner/README.md

-# Adobe Benchmark Runner for Cosmos DB
+# Benchmark Runner for Cosmos DB

 This repo is used for benchmarking Cosmos DB SDK against various workloads